protocol/launchpad/content/en/curriculum/ipfs/mutable-content/index.md

 ---
-title: "Mutable Content"
+title: "Sharing Data on IPFS"
-description: "Mutable Content in IPFS"
+description: "Mutable Content, the DHT, Graphsync, and Bitswap on IPFS"
 draft: false
 menu:
     curriculum: